Living with HIV

 Do not eat or drink the following foods:

-• Raw eggs or foods that contain raw eggs, for example, homemade cookie dough
+• Raw eggs or foods that contain raw eggs, such as homemade cookie dough

 • Raw or undercooked poultry, meat, and seafood

-• Unpasteurized milk or dairy products and fruit juices
+• Milk, dairy products, and fruit juices that are unpasteurized

 Follow the four basic steps to food safety: clean, separate, cook, and chill.

-• Clean: Wash your hands, cooking utensils, and countertops often when preparing foods.
+• Clean: Wash your hands, cooking utensils, and countertops often when preparing food.

 • Separate: Separate foods to prevent the spread of any germs from one food to another.
 For example, keep raw meat, poultry, seafood, and eggs separate from foods that are ready to eat, including fruits, vegetables, and breads.

-• Cook: Use a food thermometer to make sure that foods are cooked to safe temperatures.
+• Cook: Use a food thermometer to make sure that foods are cooked to safe temperatures (see the FDA’s Safe Minimal Internal Temperature Chart).

 • Chill: Refrigerate or freeze meat, poultry, eggs, seafood, or other foods that are likely to spoil within 2 hours of cooking or purchasing.

-For more information, visit the U.S. Food and Drug Administration’s (FDA’s) Food Safety for Older Adults and People with Cancer, Diabetes, HIV/AIDS, Organ Transplants, and Autoimmune Diseases webpage.
-If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) Traveling with HIV fact sheet.
+For more information, visit the FDA’s Food Safety for Older Adults and People with Cancer, Diabetes, HIV/AIDS, Organ Transplants, and Autoimmune Diseases webpage.
+If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) recommendations on Traveling With HIV.